zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-staged/obtain-compute-image-19c-staged.md

 ## **STEP 1**: Configure a security rule on your VCN

 > **Note**: Complete this step only if you plan to use your own VCN when creating the stack in STEP 2.
-Oracle recommends that you let Resource Manager create a VCN for you.
 You can skip this step if you are working in the LiveLabs environment.

 1. From the navigation menu, select **Networking**, and then **Virtual Cloud Networks**.